Try on Blepharoplasty Solutions

 How much does blepharoplasty cost across the United States?

 Location, location, location!
 Geographic location plays a significant role in the overall cost of blepharoplasty.
-The ASPS 2018 Statistics Report shows 74 percent of all blepharoplasty surgeries occur along the coasts.
+The ASPS 2020 Statistics Report shows a large percentage of all blepharoplasty surgeries occur along the coasts.
 Given the nigh number of procedures in these areas, plastic surgery costs in general tend to be higher in coastal geographic locations.

 The table below breaks down costs by state.
 The numbers in this table are from zip codes selected from the capital of each listed state.